ryuryu-ymj/mannot/src/mark.typ

     }
   }

-  return core-mark(body, tag: tag, color: color, underlay: underlay, padding: padding) }
+  return core-mark(body, tag: tag, color: color, underlay: underlay, outset: outset) }

-/// Marks content within a math block with a rectangle.
+/// Marks and boxes around content within a math block.
 ///
 /// If you mark content with a tag, you can annotate it using the `annot` function.
 ///